roypaulin/SDTD/README.md

 2) Install python requirements on your environment
   - pip install -r requirements.txt

-3) Run deploy_cassandra.sh to deploy cassandra cluster
-4) Run deploy_kafka.sh to deploy kafka cluster
-5) Run deploy_kubernetes.sh to deploy kubernetes cluster with spark on it
+## Deploying
+3.1) Deploy clusters!
+(This might take up to 30 minutes)
+  - deploy.sh all

+3.2) You can also deploy individual parts with:
+  - deploy.sh cassandra
+  - deploy.sh kafka
+  - deploy.sh kubernetes
+  - deploy.sh spark (depends on kubernetes)

+## Test
+4) Read contents saved on Cassandra's cluster (frequency of #hashtags)
+  - ./clusters/cassandra/readDB.py

+NOTE: This won't work if you're connected to Ensimag's network because of their firewall.
+Alternatinavelly you can do:
+  - ssh -f -F ssh_config cassandra-seed-01 'python3 -u readDB.py'

+## Destroying
-6) To destroy instances afterwards, run
+5.1) To destroy instances afterwards, run
-- deploy_cassandra.sh destroy
+  - destroy.sh all

+5.2) You can also deploy individual parts with:
-- deploy_kafka.sh destroy
+  - destroy.sh cassandra
-- deploy_kubernetes.sh destroy
+  - destroy.sh kafka
+  - destroy.sh kubernetes (destroy kafka together)